 The extra cat grooming tools you'll need depend on the type of coat your cat has.
 You may want to ask a professional groomer for the tools they use, and you'll also discover for yourself what works best.

 You can find many different kinds of cat brushes and cat grooming tools at your local pet store and online.
 They range from soft, rubber-bristled brushes to wide-toothed metal combs to cat grooming gloves.
 Try them out and see what works best for your cat and you.
-Amazon has a ton of different brushes you can try.
+Amazon has a ton of different brushes you can try, but I like this basic inexpensive brush.

 Talk soothingly to your cat while you are grooming him.
 Make it a pleasurable experience and reward your cat with a play session or, occasionally, with a healthy cat treat.